What a coincidence.

 Ohsumi’s discoveries led to a new paradigm in our understanding of how the cell recycles its content.
 His discoveries opened the path to understanding the fundamental importance of autophagy in many physiological processes, such as in the adaptation to starvation or response to infection.
 Mutations in autophagy genes can cause disease, and the autophagic process is involved in several conditions including cancer and neurological disease.

-Because of this occasion let me bring you few interesting information about fasting process.
+Because of this occasion let me put a light on some information about fasting process.

 Read, think, be skeptical, critical, get your own conclusions.

 Disclaimer.
-Fasting and being on keto diet is individual process to anybody.
-It is highly recommended to consult it with your doctor if you can do it or what form of fasting or diet fits you the best.
+Fasting and being on keto diet is an individual process.
+It is highly recommended to consult it with your physician if you can do it or what form of fasting or diet fits you the best.
 All information provided here have educational character only.

 People use fasting mode/diets for hundreds of years for: